Mobile App Retention: How to Retain and Engage Users of Your App? 13 Tips for 2024

 • Time of day when application is used

-After you have a good understanding of the individual members in your user base, you can go one step further and create groups of users with similar preferences (segments).
+After you have a good understanding of the individual members in your user base, you can go one step further and create groups of existing users with similar preferences (segments).
 This will enable you to collect data more easily and drive improvements in your mobile app to increase your customer retention rate.

 AI is a fantastic opportunity for delivering a personalized user experience en-masse.
 AI has the power of collecting and processing customer data such as purchases and location to produce feeds and offers based on the customer’s preferences.